erikdouma/powerbi-docs.nl-nl/powerbi-docs/developer/embedded-faq.md

 ## <a name="technical"></a>Technisch

-### <a name="what-is-the-difference-between-the-a-skus-in-azure-and-em-skus-in-office-365"></a>Wat is het verschil tussen de A-SKU's in Azure en EM-SKU's in Office 365?
+### <a name="what-is-the-difference-between-the-a-skus-in-azure-and-the-em-skus-in-office-365"></a>Wat is het verschil tussen de A-SKU's in Azure en de EM-SKU's in Office 365?

 PowerBI.com is een bedrijfsoplossing die veel mogelijkheden biedt, zoals sociale samenwerking, e-mailabonnementen enzovoort, in een SaaS-aanbieding (Software as a Service).